 Matcha made it onto our list of the best healthy alternatives to coffee for its punchy flavor and effects.
 PerfectTed's Matcha energy drink in pear ginger is another great way to experience the full naturally caffeinated benefits of the tea.
 It's a good option if you want to try something new, at just 52 calories per 250ml serving.

 It's the blood orange flavor that should give this brand its name, as these premium soft drinks are just that.
 Comparable to a Campari spritz or negroni with a not-unpleasant medicinal ring to the taste, in my opinion.
 At 50 calories, Punchy is one for those who want a drink with flare.
 The variety pack includes other exciting flavors.

 Using a unique method of fermentation, Drynks has managed to create an entirely alcohol-free version of cider.
 While I'm never normally a cider fan, this one really did tickle my tastebuds.
-At 82 calories, it's a winner as well.
-I also enjoyed their beer options (opens in new tab), especially the pale ale as it still has that classic fruity kick.
+At 96 calories for the berry version, it's a winner as well.
+I also enjoyed their beer options, especially the pale ale as it still has that classic fruity kick.

 Under 50 calories

 Designed to help you relax without alcohol with the addition of nootropics, Impossibrew offers several different types of non-alcoholic beers.
 The lager is my favorite, coming in at just 49 calories per can.
 There's also the Impossibrew pale ale to choose from if a hazy one is more your style.

 I love a corona (beer) with a slice of lime when the weather gets hot - but I'd happily swap it for one of these any day now.
 Loah Lime Lager tastes like a light beer with a refreshing citrus twist.
 Super refreshing and just 39 calories for the can, with 0.5% alcohol, I'd challenge anyone to say they could find something similar.